oanegros/Blender_for_Biologists_2023/lessons/1a_eevee_emission.md

 ## Volume shaders

-To change how the volume interacts with light, we need to assign it a new Material.
+To change how the volume interacts with light, we need to assign it a new `Material`.
+Within the `Material` we can read out the volume data and tell this to either absorb or emit light.

 For this we can `Add a new material`:

 <img src="../figures/add new material.png" width="200"/>